TrunkRecorder/trunk-recorder-configs/README.md

 ---
 ## Folder structure

-We submitting a new PR, please make these folder if the dont exsit
+We submitting a new PR, please make these folder if the dont exist
 - `configs/<state>/<county>/cities`
 - `configs/<state>/systems-misc/<System Name>` (Only if state level system)